-- ► The system can distinguish between movements with significantly different Doppler spectrograms. - ► The system performs well for thumb up/mid/down, and static poses separated by the resolution. - ► The system performs less well for non-radial motion, and micro-motions like the Soli gestures. - With one single sensor, the gestures need to be adapted to the sensor; with several sensors, more relaxed requirements for the gestures are expected.
+- The system can distinguish between movements with significantly different Doppler spectrograms. - The system performs well for thumb up/mid/down, and static poses separated by the resolution. - The system performs less well for non-radial motion, and micro-motions like the Soli gestures. - With one single sensor, the gestures need to be adapted to the sensor; with several sensors, more relaxed requirements for the gestures are expected. - Unsupervised learning can be implemented.